wreiner/viddlws/docs/prod-settings.rst

 Most settings should be pretty self explainatory.

-Replace all occurences of values that start and end with: `<>`
+Replace all occurences of values that start and end with: `<>` For an example on how to set these values refer to :ref:`quick-start`.

 For settings which are not
 widely known see the following table for an explaination: